 From mid September to 20th October, deer stalking takes place where stags are culled to keep numbers down so that they do not cause destruction to habitat and also do not starve in winter from lack of food through too large a population.
 Stag stalking is carried out by paying clients with the keeper taking them out individually and ensuring it is safely and humanely carried out.
 Hind stalking takes place from 21st October to January and this is usually carried out by the keeper alone.
 Culls on low ground may happen at other times of year when necessary to protect crops and young trees.

 In early spring when the weather is dry enough, you may see fires on the hillsides.
 This is muirburn, or controlled burning of the old heather to encourage young growth and provide food for the grouse and other wild moorland birds.
 Grouse eat young heather shoots and hide from predators in the long heather, hence heather is burnt in small strips leaving a pattern over the hillsides.
 The burning does not affect the peat as it is superficial and carefully supervised.
+This also benefits many moorland birds providing food and shelter from predators.

 We have a small walked up shoot with pheasants and partridges.